elceef/dnstwist/docs/README.md

 be used for such hostile intent.
 Suspicious servers will be flagged with `SPYING-MX` string.

-Please be aware of possible false positives.
+Note: Be aware of possible false positives.
 Some mail servers only pretend to accept incorrectly addressed e-mails but then discard those messages.
 This technique is used to prevent "directory harvesting attack".